 - They hate to make romantic overtures, but when they do, their gestures are sometimes so subtle that they may go unnoticed.

 - They may seem emotionless to others because they have many walls up for self-protection.

 - They will find someone attractive based on their personality and appearance.

 According to societal expectations, women should be caring nurturers who love fashion and can’t get enough gabbing with their girlfriends.
 In these ways, INTP women do not fit the mold.
 They value intellectual interests, aren’t overly preoccupied with their appearance, and prefer a quiet conversation about ideas over a big night out on the town.

 - They would prefer an intense intellectual debate instead of shallow chit-chat.

 - They do not have time for any chauvinistic ideas about how women should be.

 - They do not seek validation from men or anyone else.

-They are known as the independent, cold and calculating thinkers.
-It may be difficult to imagine any INTJ male or female in a relationship that requires a loving give and take.
+They are known as independent, cold, and calculating thinkers.
+It may not be easy to imagine any male or female INTJ in a relationship that requires a loving give and take.

 INTJ males may be the boss at work because they are self-confident experts and good at making decisions.
 That doesn’t mean they are the typical alpha male, however.